Greginkansas/-openhab-openhab1wiki/Ecobee-Binding.md

 ![app](https://watou.github.io/images/ecobee-pin.jpg)

 Typically, `scope` will be set to `smartWrite`, but if you have an EMS thermostat, set `scope` to `ems`.
-These values must be set in the openhab.cfg file (in the folder '${openhab_home}/configurations').
-The refresh interval can also be specified, and defaults to 180000ms (three minutes).
+Under openHAB 1.x, these values must be set in the `configurations/openhab.cfg` file, or in the `conf/ecobee.cfg` file under openHAB 2.x (minus the `ecobee:` prefixes).
+The refresh interval can also be specified, and defaults to 180000 milliseconds (three minutes).

 >In OpenHAB 1.7, `ecobee:refresh` defaulted to 60000ms (one minute).